obrm/bootcamper-api/README.md

 # Node.js RESTful API

-This project is a RESTful API built with Node.js and Express.js.
-It features user authentication, CRUD operations, pagination, filtering, sorting, and geocoding.
-It utilizes MongoDB as a database and JSON Web Tokens (JWT) for authentication and authorization.
-The API also includes various middleware for error handling, authentication, and authorization.
+This RESTful API, built with Node.js, Express.js, and MongoDB, features user authentication, CRUD operations, pagination, filtering, sorting, and geocoding.
+It allows for uploading images, searching for bootcamps by distance, and advanced filtering.
+Various features include middleware for error handling, authentication, and authorization.
+The API includes functionality for managing bootcamps, courses, reviews and users.

 ## Getting Started
 To get started, you'll need Node.js installed on your local machine and a MongoDB Atlas account.
 You'll also need a config.env file with the required environment variables.